 When a Year is matched, the import removes that data from the import level category.
 In the example folder structure, the Live Import will match documents in the folder "2019" to the FYI category Year "2019" and in these documents, the Clients - Level 1 will be blank.

 The documents in the example folder "FY 2020" will not match to the Year and these documents will have value "FY 2020" in the category Clients - Level 1.
 These documents will need to be refiled to the FYI category Year "2020".

 Matching Clients and Creating Unmatched Clients

 For any historical system (both database and folder):

-Using either the Client Name or the Client Code, the import will try to match clients to the clients that have already been imported to FYI from your practice management software.
+Using either the Client Name or the Client Code or Export Code, the import will try to match clients to the clients that have already been imported to FYI from your practice management software.

 For Database systems (such as MYOB and Virtual Cabinet):